 Housing is a complex, multi-dimensional issue, which makes developing effective housing policy challenging.
 It is embedded within larger institutions, such as capital markets, and can be conceptualized as a home, a commodity, an asset, or a sector of the economy.
 This course examines how planning and housing policies help shape the housing affordability landscape in North American cities.
-The course will introduce students to housing concepts, housing inequality (e.g., historical and contemporary forms of racial and exclusionary zoning; the legacy of redlining practices and urban renewal).
-We will also explore planning's potential to address housing and planning.
+The course will introduce students to housing concepts, housing issues, and the role planning has played in (re)producing racialized geographies and housing inequality (e.g., historical and contemporary forms of racial and exclusionary zoning; the legacy of redlining practices and urban renewal).
+We will also explore planning's potential to address housing affordability issues.
+The course is organized in three parts.
+The first part explores the history of housing and planning.
 The second part explores housing and planning issues, such as the affordability crisis, climate justice and affordable housing, gentrification and evictions, and the financialization of housing.
 The third part examines potential solutions and equitable development approaches, such as inclusionary zoning and community land trusts.